sir-wilhelm/D2R-IP-logger/README.md

 A compiled version for Windows can be downloaded form the [Release Page](https://github.com/sir-wilhelm/D2R-IP-logger/releases), you can download it here:
 [D2R_ip.exe](https://github.com/sir-wilhelm/D2R-IP-logger/releases/latest/download/D2R_ip.exe).

-You can also run the [D2R_ip.py](https://github.com/sir-wilhelm/D2R-IP-logger/raw/main/D2R_ip.py) script manually by following the steps below:
+You can also run the script manually by following the steps below:
 * Install Python (If you don't have it)
   * https://www.python.org/downloads/
   * On Windows during installation select "Add Python to PATH"
-* Install required Python libraries, by opening Command Prompt or PowerShell and typing:
+* Install required Python libraries, by opening PowerShell and typing:
   * `python -m pip install --upgrade pip` (optional)
   * `pip install psutil`
     * If this fails due to `Microsoft Visual C++ 14.0 or greater is required`, install it (large download):